-^{}BIO 240, Anatomy and Physiology I prerequisite, or permission of instructor.
+\BIO 240, Anatomy and Physiology I prerequisite, or permission of instructor.

 MWSC offers an interdisciplinary minor on Gerontology/Aging.
 Since increasing numbers of Americans are living longer, there is a growing need for people trained to deal with the elderly.
-A minor in Gerontology/Aging could be especially helpful for students majoring in biology, communication, leisure management, management, nursing, psychology, or social work.
+A minor in Gerontology/Aging could be especially helpful for students majoring in biology, communication, management, nursing, psychology, recreation administration or social work.
 Students seeking this minor must complete at least 21 credits from the following list of classes:

-SW K 260 Introduction to Aging Studies (offered every spring semester) BIO 265 Biology of Aging (offered fall semesters of even-numbered years) LM.
-A 370 Fitness and Recreational Aspects of Aging (offered fall semesters of even- numbered years) ALI H 365 Special Needs of the Elderly (offered fall semesters of odd-numbered years) PSY 321 Adulthood and Aging (offered every spring) CON M 350 Communication and Aging (offered fall semesters of odd-numbered years) SW K 265 Death and Dying (offered fall semesters of odd-numbered years)
+SWK 260 Introduction to Aging Studies (offered every spring semester) BIO 265 Biology of Aging (offered fall semesters of even-numbered years) REC 370 Fitness and Recreational Aspects of Aging (offered fall semesters of even-numbered years) ALH 365 Special Needs of the Elderly (offered fall semesters of odd- numbered years) PSY 321 Adulthood and Aging (offered every spring) СОМ 350 Communication and Aging (offered fall semesters of odd- numbered years) SWK 265 Death and Dying (offered fall semesters of odd-numbered years)

-^{(} indicates this course is required for all students)
+(\ indicates this course is required for all students)